 The popularity of the tea room in America itself had declined by the 1940s.
 Twenty-one years after the 1919 tea room opened, it was closed by the department store so more space could be dedicated to retail sales.
 The Greysolon Tea Rooms later opened in the Plaza Shopping Center and became known as the Dinner Belle.

-Both paintings were given to the St. Louis County Historical Society, where they are currently in storage, last seen by the public during a Fall 2011 fundraiser for the Saint Louis County Heritage and Arts Center.
+Both paintings were given to the St. Louis County Historical Society and were last seen by the public during a Fall 2011 fundraiser for the Saint Louis County Heritage and Arts Center.
+As of 2017 the Ericson painting was on loan to Duluth’s Kitchi Gammi Club.